Why is it so quiet after a snowfall?

 When the structure of snow changes, however, so does its ability to absorb sound, AccuWeather said.

-"As snow melts and refreezes, it hardens and beings to reflect sound waves."
+"As snow melts and refreezes, it hardens and begins to reflect sound waves."

 Related Topics: